bkainz/draw2d_js.app.brainbox/documentation/howto/docs/index.md

 <br>

-## Built on Node.js
+## Server
 <span class="container clearfix">
 <span  class='primary' markdown='1'>
- The <span class='branding' >brainbox</span> application runs as a web server on your Raspberry Pi or on your Desktop.
+ The server part of <span class='branding' >brainbox</span> handles communication with actual hardware and is built on Node.js.
+It is designed to run on Linux based embedded devices, PCs, on cloud servers.
+Once a project has been authored, the server continues to run the project even when the browser has disconnected.
 </span>
 <span  class='secondary' style="" markdown='1'>
     ![nodeJS](node.svg)